shadabakhtar97/Azure-DevOps-Docker-K8/README.md

 Keep in mind that while `kubeadm` is excellent for bootstrapping and managing clusters, it's typically used for setting up clusters for learning, development, or small-scale environments.
 In production or enterprise settings, you might use more complex tools like Kops, Rancher, or managed Kubernetes services like Azure Kubernetes Service (AKS) or Amazon EKS for more advanced features and robust management.
 ### ----------------------------------------------------------------------------------------------------------------
+### Continuous Integration (CI) with Azure DevOps On-premises
+Continuous Integration (CI) with Azure DevOps On-premises involves setting up a CI pipeline on your own infrastructure using Azure DevOps Server (formerly known as Team Foundation Server or TFS).
+This allows you to build, test, and deploy your applications while keeping your code and build processes on your own servers.
+Here are the steps to set up CI with Azure DevOps On-premises:

+1. **Install Azure DevOps Server**: You need to set up Azure DevOps Server on your on-premises infrastructure.
+You can download the installation package from the Azure DevOps website and follow the installation instructions.

+2. **Create a Project**: Once Azure DevOps Server is installed, you need to create a new project or use an existing one.

+3. **Set Up a Code Repository**: Store your source code in a version control system.
+Azure DevOps Server supports Git and Team Foundation Version Control (TFVC).
+You can create a new repository within your project or import an existing one.

+4. **Create a Build Pipeline**:

+   a.
+Go to your project in Azure DevOps Server.

+   b.
+Select "Pipelines" from the left navigation.

+   c.
+Click on "New Pipeline" to create a new build pipeline.

+   d.
+Choose your source code repository and configure your build settings.
+You can define your build steps, specify the build agent, and set up triggers for automatic builds.

+   e.
+Define any required variables, such as connection strings or API keys, that your build pipeline needs.

+   f.
+Save and run your pipeline to test the build process.

+5. **Install and Configure Build Agents**:

+   a.
+Install Azure DevOps Server build agents on your on-premises machines.

+   b.
+Register the agents with your Azure DevOps Server.

+   c.
+Configure the build agents to have the necessary tools and dependencies for your builds.

+6. **Continuous Integration Trigger**: Configure your build pipeline to trigger on every code commit, ensuring that the build is executed automatically whenever changes are made to the repository.

+7. **Testing and Quality Checks**: Integrate unit tests and other quality checks into your CI pipeline to ensure the code is stable and reliable.

+8. **Artifact Publishing**: If your build generates artifacts like executables, libraries, or containers, publish these artifacts to a centralized repository, such as Azure Artifacts or an on-premises package manager.

+9. **Notifications and Reporting**: Configure notifications for build success or failure.
+You can also set up reporting to track the performance and results of your CI builds.

+10. **Deployment (Optional)**: You can extend your CI/CD pipeline to include deployment to different environments, such as development, staging, and production, using release pipelines in Azure DevOps Server.

+11. **Security and Access Control**: Implement appropriate security measures and access control to protect your CI/CD infrastructure and code.

+12. **Monitoring and Maintenance**: Regularly monitor the health and performance of your CI system, and perform maintenance tasks as needed.

+By following these steps, you can set up Continuous Integration (CI) with Azure DevOps On-premises, allowing you to automate the build and testing processes for your applications while keeping your code and infrastructure on your own servers.
+### ----------------------------------------------------------------------------------------------------------------
 ### Azure DevOps as Blue-Green Continuous Deployments
 Azure DevOps provides powerful tools for implementing continuous deployment pipelines, including support for blue-green deployments.
 Blue-green deployments are a deployment strategy that allows you to release a new version of your application without causing downtime for your users.
 Here's how you can set up blue-green deployments in Azure DevOps: